To: Jacinda Ardern - Prime Minister of New Zealand

 We ask the New Zealand government to do more to help the detainees who remain in PNG, Nauru and those held in detention in Australia.

-We ask for continued pressure to help the remaining 185 people (as of 30 June 2020) on PNG and 187 on Nauru.
-Also to release almost 200 people locked in detention hotels in Australia.
+We ask for continued pressure to help the remaining people in 'hotel detention' in Australia and those on PNG and Nauru and Christmas Island.
 This need becomes stronger as time passes and we mark 7 years inhumane detention.
 The increased risk to mental, physical health and Corona virus.
+Please join the campaign and aim for #timeforahome goal of Refugee Day 2021.

 We ask you initiate change with New Zealand’s policy on the ‘Mass Arrivals’ bill and that you remove us and our country from any acceptance and involvement of inhumane detention for people seeking refuge and asylum.
 We strongly oppose sending asylum seekers to prison on arrival in New Zealand and detaining them there.
 Asylum seekers are not criminals.